 Jeff: Hello, welcome to the Brand Extract Podcast.
-Today we go some real heavy weights in the studio, the founders of Brand Extract!
-We got Chairman, Jonathan Fischer, Bo Bode, President and CEO.
+Today we go some real heavy weights in the studio, the founders of Brand Extract.
+We've got Chairman, Jonathan Fisher, Bo Bothe, President and CEO.
 Also joining us is Chris Jones, senior designer and critical author of much of the brands we build here.
 I'm Jeff Lane a writer and moderator for today.

 Today we're going to talk about something that has been on the minds and lips of everyone here at BE lately.
 That is the idea of belief and how important that is in the realm of branding.

 Just to level set for our listeners, a brand is not something you own but rather something you manage.
 It's the perception of you held by your customers, your investors, all of your audiences.
 So given that, why do we think belief in a brand is important?

 Jonathan: It’s about the difference between knowing and believing.
 You can know something.
 It may or may not be factual, but you can have knowledge of it.

 Belief takes that to a larger level; it's subconscious, it's emotional.
 So when it comes to believing in a brand, it becomes almost cult or religious-like, in that sense.